 The collaborative’s primary audience is campus capital project managers, engineers and contract administrators.
 However, university staff whose work entails coordination with these project staff would also benefit (e.g., capital planners, physical & environmental planners, facility managers, EH&S inspectors, fire marshals).

-This program will be held in Southern and Northern California (UCI and UCM).
+This program was held in Southern and Northern California (UCI and UCM).

 This program will be held in Oakland at the Executive Inn and Suites and on UCLA at Covel Commons in the Grand Horizon Room.